-PG&E is committed to reducing energy, water and waste in our facilities and incorporating more sustainable practices throughout our supply chain.
+PG&E is committed to reducing energy, water and waste in our facilities and incorporating more sustainable practices throughout our operations.
 We continue to take responsibility for how our operations have affected the environment in the past.

 As co-founders of the Electric Utility Industry Sustainable Supply Chain Alliance, we’re partnering with other utilities to drive positive changes across our industry.
 Learn more about this effort.
 Visit Electric Utility Industry Sustainable Supply Chain Alliance.

-Altogether, customers who participated in PG&E programs reduced water usage by about 1.2 billion gallons in 2015, based on an analysis of our most common energy efficiency measures that deliver water savings.
+We offer customers a range of options to help them reduce their water use, such as direct installation of low-flow shower heads and faucet aerators.
+Altogether, customers who participated in PG&E’s programs reduced water usage by about 95 million gallons in 2020, based on an analysis of our most common energy-efficiency measures that deliver water savings.

 As part of PG&E’s environmental commitment, we are working to address contamination associated with historic PG&E operations and the operations of predecessor companies.

 Learn more about our environmental remediation efforts.
 Visit Taking Responsibility.

 Understand the background of the Humboldt Bay Power Plant, and learn about the project to decommission the nuclear power plant at the facility.
 Visit Humboldt Bay Power Plant.